bilaltas/CodeKit-Free/readme.txt

 == Description ==
 Add custom **SASS, CSS, JS, PHP and HTML** codes to your WordPress websites with the most advanced, yet simple custom code editor ever.
 Changing the look of your website and adding new functions have never been easier.

-By using Custom Codes plugin, you can **create code blocks for different languages** and maintain them in separate blocks just like you do with your posts.
+By using CodeKit plugin, you can **create code blocks for different languages** and maintain them in separate blocks just like you do with your posts.
 With the power of our integrated IDE, you can add codes with syntax highlighting, emmet feature and autocomplete.
 The features also provide continuous development and urgent deployment of **codes without effort.** It is actually just like your favorite code editor.

 == Endless Possibilities ==
-Custom Codes is one of the most versatile and functional custom codes plugin in the market.
+CodeKit is one of the most versatile and functional custom codes plugin in the market.
 It supports various languages as well as providing options to deploy your code in different WordPress hooks by default.
 The core IDE functions also provide a smooth transition from your code editor and allow you to create and maintain different codes with ease.

 If you want to: